 For standards to be meaningful, there is a need for detailed, accurate data and information about local urban environmental conditions, as well as social and economic conditions that affect both the immediate quality of life for residents and the long-term resilience and sustainability of urban areas.
 Furthermore, access to such data and information is a key consideration, both for citizens (so that they can be involved in governance and action to improve environmental conditions and quality of life) and for governments (in order to support good public policy, decision making and urban management).

-To that end, our Urbinsight Platform is currently being developed to strengthen sustainable life ways and urban systems within a placed-based cultural context and to increase social awareness through a broad vision that promotes public participation, integration, cooperation, equity and social justice.
+To that end, our Urbinsight project is currently being developed to strengthen sustainable life ways and urban systems within a placed-based cultural context and to increase social awareness through a broad vision that promotes public participation, integration, cooperation, equity and social justice.